-- DN of the NetworkSliceSubnet MOI.

-- NS instance Info (e.g. NSinstanceId)

-Otherwise the result may include the reason of failure, for example, the required latency or user Number cannot be satisfied, or the physical resource is not enough.
+The NSSMS_C may check the status and completion of the network slice subnet instance allocation procedure by monitoring the values of “NetworkSliceSubnetRequirements” instance attributes “operationalState”, “administrativeState”, “availabilityStatus” and “processMonitor” by querying the values or by subscribing to notifications.

+The NSSMS_P maintains the allocation of the NetworkSliceSubnet as long as the instance of NetworkSliceSubnetRequirements exists.
+In other words, the instance of NetworkSliceSubnetRequirements has to exist as long as the MnS producer shall enforce the SliceProfiles listed in the attribute requirementsList.

 7.4 Procedure of Network Slice Instance Deallocation

-Figure 7.4-1 depicts the procedure of deallocating a network slice instance by the network slice management service provider to satisfy the NSI deallocation request received from an authorized consumer.
+Figure 7.4-1 depicts the procedure of deallocating a network slice instance by the network slice management service provider to satisfy the network slice instance deallocation request received from an authorized consumer.